The $45 Budget Dynamic Jumpsuit?

 Introducing the NeoSport Full Body Sports Skins

-This wetsuit is a full body Lycra Spandex skin used for warm water diving and snorkeling.
-Just like a normal indoor skydiving suit, you've got a full length zipper on the front, a raised collar, and even foot stirrups.
-Beyond that there isn't much else to it.
+This wetsuit is a full-body Lycra Spandex skin used for warm water diving and snorkelling.
+Just like a normal indoor skydiving suit, you’ve got a full-length zipper on the front, a raised collar, and even foot stirrups.
+Beyond that, there isn’t much else to it.
 The suit comes in a few different color options for both women and men.
 You can find the jumpsuit here on Amazon.

-What's to loose by trying it out?
-Not much at $35 bucks.
+What’s to lose by trying it out?
+Not much at around $45 bucks.

 Have flown the NeoSport suit in your local tunnel?
 Leave a comment below or join our Facebook community and let us know.

 Looking for more advice on tunnel gear?
 Check out our complete guide which covers all the equipment you’ll need as a tunnel flyer.